TomBresee/Python/README.rst

 **What is this ?**

-The following github repo contains course information for the University of Michigan's 'Data Manipulation' class
+The following github repo contains python files that are intermediate level

 |